circleci/circleci-docs/jekyll/_cci2/workflows.md

 ```
 See the [Sample Parallel Workflow config](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/parallel-jobs/.circleci/config.yml) for a full example.

+## Tips for Advanced Configuration

+Using workflows enables users to create much more advanced configurations over running a single set of jobs.
+With more customizability and control comes more room for error, however.
+When using workflows try to do the following:

+- Move the quickest jobs up to the start of your workflows.
+For example, lint or syntax checking should happen before longer-running, more computationally expensive jobs.
+- Using a "setup" job at the _start_ of a workflow can be helpful to do some preflight checks and populate a workspace for all the following jobs.

+Consider reading the [optimization]({{ site.baseurl }}/2.0/optimizations) and [advanced config]({{ site.baseurl }}/2.0/adv-config) documentation for more tips related to improving your configuration.

 ### Sequential Job Execution Example
 {:.no_toc}

 The following example shows a workflow with four sequential jobs.
 The jobs run according to configured requirements, each job waiting to start until the required job finishes successfully as illustrated in the diagram.

 ![Sequential Job Execution Workflow]({{ site.baseurl }}/assets/img/docs/sequential_workflow.png)